-An American singer, guitarist, songwriter, television host, and actor.
-He was best known for a series of hit songs in the 1960s and 1970s, and for hosting a music and comedy variety show called The Glen Campbell Goodtime Hour on CBS television, from January 1969 until June 1972.
-He released over 70 albums in a career that spanned five decades, selling over 45 million records worldwide, including twelve gold albums, four platinum albums, and one double-platinum album.
+An American singer, guitarist, songwriter, television host, and actor, he was best known for a series of hit songs in the 1960s and 1970s, and for hosting a music and comedy variety show called The Glen Campbell Goodtime Hour on CBS television, from January 1969 until June 1972.
+He released over 70 albums in a career that spanned five decades, selling over 45 million records worldwide, including 12 gold albums, four platinum albums, and one double-platinum album.
 In June 2011, Campbell announced he had been diagnosed with Alzheimer’s disease six months earlier.
 He became a patient at an Alzheimer’s long-term care and treatment facility in 2014.
-That same year Campbell was the subject of the documentary Glen Campbell: I’ll Be Me, directed by longtime friend James Keach, which examined Campbell’s Alzheimer’s diagnosis and how it affected his musical performances during his final tour across the United States with his family.
+That same year, Campbell was the subject of the documentary Glen Campbell: I’ll Be Me, directed by longtime friend James Keach, which examined Campbell’s Alzheimer’s diagnosis and how it affected his musical performances during his final tour across the United States with his family.
 The documentary received critical acclaim, being one of the rare films to achieve a 100% rating on Rotten Tomatoes.
-Campbell died in Nashville, Tennessee, on August 8, 2017, at the age of 81.
-He was buried in the Campbell family cemetery in Billstown, Arkansas.
+Campbell died in Nashville, Tenn., on Aug.
+8, 2017, at the age of 81.
+He was buried in the Campbell family cemetery in Billstown, Ark.